glenjamin/conglomerate/README.md

 All messages published to this exchange can be viewed on the `/chat` page.

-You are free to publish to this exchange, or create your own queues.
+You are free to publish to this exchange, or create your own queues to receive messages.

 ### All the logs from the application